 Enjoy Your Thanksgiving Dinner with These Awesome Cocktail Recipes

-Edited by Nerissa Avisado, Lynn, Robbi, Eng
+Edited by Nerissa Avisado, Lynn, Robbi, Eng and 2 others

 Thanksgiving dinners are feasts that just about everyone looks forward to.
 Most of the time, these dinners feature menus comprised of roast turkey, stuffing, cranberry sauce, gravy, yams, cornbread, pumpkin pie, and apple pie.
 Serving these traditional dishes is of course expected, and anyone who wants to serve Thanksgiving dinner in its most complete form would not dare skip any of these dishes.